 Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 30 credits from a completed master's degree in civil engineering or other related fields.
 Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
 They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.

 The degree plan outlined in Degree Requirements is based on a student who receives a full 30 credit reduction.
-Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.
+Students who do not receive a full credit reduction must choose additional credits in consultation with their advisor.

 Total credits: 72